Close

 History

-The pen that shared the stories of unjust cannabis incarceration can end it.
+The pen that shared the stories of cannabis injustice can be used to end it.

-This pen has written the stories of unjust cannabis incarceration.
+This pen has written the stories of cannabis injustice.

-Now it can be used to end it.
+Now it can be used to right history.

 The